Complements of discriminants of real parabolic function singularities. II: The case of singularities

 \begin{lemma} For each $l \in L$, the polynomial has a critical point of class $D_4^-$ with zero critical value at the origin.
 All its other critical values at real critical points are positive. \end{lemma}

 {\it Proof.} The restriction of the polynomial (\ref{ccd}) to the plane $\{l=0\}$ is a non-degenerate homogeneous cubic polynomial that vanishes on three real lines, see Fig.~\ref{perd4} (left).
 The first assertion of the lemma follows from this analogously to the proof of Lemma~\ref{le338}.
-Let $a$ be an arbitrary critical point of this polynomial outside the plane $\{l=0\}$.
+Let $a \in \R^3$ be an arbitrary critical point of this polynomial outside the plane $\{l=0\}$.
 The restriction of the polynomial to the line through $0$ and $a$ is a polynomial function of degree three with two critical points $0$ and $a$, that has a local minimum with critical value 0 at the point $0$. $\Box$

+The set of all polynomials $F(l)$, $l \in L$, is parametrized by the points of the circle $L/\Z_2 \sim S^1$, because $F(l)=F(-l)$.
 Let $c(l)$ be the smallest critical value of the polynomial (\ref{ccd}) at its real critical points different from the origin.
-These numbers $c(l)$ form a lower semi-continuous function on $L$.
-By the previous lemma, this function is positive everywhere; therefore, it is separated from zero by a constant $\delta >0$.
+These numbers $c(l)$ form a lower semi-continuous function on $L/\Z_2$.
+By the previous lemma, this function is positive everywhere.
+Therefore, it is separated from zero by a constant $\delta >0$.
 The union of the points in $\Xi_2$ corresponding to the polynomials $F(l) -\delta$ over all $l \in L$ does not intersect the discriminant.
 This union is connected and invariant under the action (\ref{symP}) of the group $S(3)$.
-By Lemma \ref{lem1216}, for $l \equiv x-y$ the polynomial $F(l)-1$ belongs to the connected component of the discriminant complement with $\mbox{Card}=1216$.
+By Lemma \ref{lem1216}, for $l \equiv \frac{x-y}{\sqrt{2}}$ the polynomial $F(l)-1$ belongs to the connected component of the discriminant complement with $\mbox{Card}=1216$.
 The polynomial $F(l)-\delta$ also belongs to this component because all the polynomials $F(l)-t$, where $t \in [\delta,1]$, are non-discriminant.
 Therefore, the entire component is $S(3)$-invariant.
 This concludes the proof of Theorem \ref{mthmp2} for the virtual component with $\mbox{Card}=1216$.

-{\bf Components with $\mbox{Card}=1318$ and $844$.} Denote by $\{D_4^-\}$ the stratum of the discriminant in $\Xi_2$ that consists of polynomials having a singularity of class $D_4^-$ and no other critical points with critical value 0.
+{\bf Components with $\mbox{Card}=1318$ and $844$.} Denote by $\{D_4^-\}$ the stratum of the discriminant variety in $\Xi_2$ that consists of polynomials having a singularity of class $D_4^-$ and no other real critical points with critical value 0.
 By the versality of the deformation (\ref{versP}), this stratum is a smooth submanifold of codimension four in $\Xi_2$.
 All polynomials $F(l)$ of the form (\ref{ccd}) belong to this stratum.